15 common decorating mistakes and how to fix them!

 INTERIOR DESIGN MISTAKE #2 – Not Considering The Function Of The Room

-Decorating a room without considering its intended purpose can lead to an impractical and uncomfortable space. ย This is the biggest mistake when decorating a room.
-You can have a great design style and follow all the design trends, but without it functioning properly you will not be comfortable in the room.
+Decorating a room without considering its intended purpose can lead to an impractical and uncomfortable space.
+This is a big mistake when decorating a room.
+You can have a great design style and follow all the decorating trends, but without it functioning properly, you will not be comfortable in the room.

 Once you’ve established the practical needs of your home office, you can choose a suitable desk with enough workspace, seating that promotes productivity, and sufficient storage solutions to keep the area organized.